 One of my holiday excursions was to the Trout Museum of Art in Appleton, Wisconsin.
 (Art educators: scroll down to see a quick, paper sculpture application as a creativity project for your students.)
-(Handweavers: check out this origami interpretation of triaxial weave structure.)
 To my delight, I was able to catch the end of an exhibit, ORIcursion which displayed the work of Robert J. Lang, an origami master.
 He has been an avid student of origami for over forty years and is now recognized as one of the world’s leading masters of the art, with over 500 designs catalogued and diagrammed.
 His website is rich with information and resources, as well as photos of his amazing work.

 The exhibit was beautiful!
 The display of his flower series were organized (left to right) with a photograph of an actual flower, a single sheet of paper with a portion of the photograph blown up and printed on the surface (and showing the crease patterns necessary to create the origami flower), the resulting origami flower created from the single sheet of paper, and a photo of the finished origami sculpture.
 It was such a clear way of helping the viewer understand the process from the beginning of the concept and the processes necessary to produce the finished sculpture form.